 Listen to me carefully, please.
-God's love for the believers of Jesus Christ is not a pampering love, rather a perfecting love through trials.
+God's love for the believers of Jesus Christ is not a pampering love, rather a perfecting love through the trials.
 The fact that He loves us, and we love Him is no guarantee that we will be sheltered from all the problems and pains of life.

 Remember, God the Father loves His Son perfectly, yet He allowed His Son to drink the cup of sorrow and experience the shame and pain of the cross.
 We must never, never think that love and suffering are incompatible.
-Actually, they together shape us, mold us, and transform us into the image of His Son Jesus Christ.
+Actually, our God's love for us and His allowance for our suffering together shape us, mold us, and transform us into the image of His Son Jesus Christ.